hp-net/homebridge-nibe/README.md

 Whole configuration can be done via homebridge ui and this is **recommended** way to do it.

-However you can also make all changes directly in homebridge config.json file.
+However, you can also make all changes directly in homebridge config.json file.
 Below you can find description of all options.

 <table>
     <thead>